 When I was a landlord, I liked to do a little extra for new tenants moving in.
 I'd leave a roll of paper towels and some soap and toilet paper in the bathroom.
 I know what you're thinking: "Very impressive."

-If you are willing take it beyond my pitiful attempts to welcome your tenants, you certainly should.
+If you are willing take it beyond my attempts to welcome your tenants, you certainly should.
 In fact, a tenant welcome package is an easy way for landlords to put their best foot forward with new residents and impress them from the start.

 After all, tenants are like any other customer using a service.
 They appreciate companies (or landlords) who go the extra mile, they can help you reach new potential customers through word-of-mouth, and they can become repeat customers by signing a new lease every year.

-Now, when I say welcome package, I don't necessarily mean everything you provide fits into a lovely little gift basket tied up with a bow.
+When I say welcome package, I don't necessarily mean everything you provide fits into a lovely little gift basket tied up with a bow.
 Some items will, but others are just little gestures you leave around the apartment that demonstrate some forethought.
 All of them will include valuable information that will get them started in their new home and show them that you understand what it's like to be a new tenant.

 There are three levels of tenant welcome package you can go for and I have suggestions for each.